 1001 Roman which began on the 10th of July, 1939 less than two months prior to the outbreak of the 2nd World War, devoted the majority of its pages to comic strips.
 The stable of comics featured in 1001 Roman over the years includes Brik Bradford, Alptekin (Buck Rogers), Sevim Gazeteci (Connie), Mandrake, Kartal İzciler (Eagle Scout Roy Powers), Maskeli Süvari (Lone Ranger), Gizli Polis X-9, Yıldırım Polis (King of the Royal Mounted), İki İzci (Tim Tyler’s Luck), Kızılmaske (the Phantom) and Tarzan.

-Beginning with 1940, Türkiye Yayınevi also began to publish monthly ‘special issues’ of 1001 Roman, each issue of which was devoted to a single character.
+Beginning on the 3rd of January, 1940, Türkiye Yayınevi also began to publish monthly Özel Sayi (Special Issues) of 1001 Roman, each issue of which was devoted to a single character.

 1946 also saw the cancellation of the special issues, with the final edition being number 75.

 1001 Roman’s 2nd series included only negligible amount of comics.
 As promised, the 3rd series (1948-52) emerged in the original format.
 A novelty of the 3rd series was the introduction of romance comics, but another highlight was ‘Nat Pinkerton’ (Rip Kirby).

 The production techniques in 1001 Roman were various.
 It is not known if any of the comics were licensed or not; the magazine carried no copyright claims, so it can assumed that they were unlicensed.
 However, unlike the unlicensed comics of the 1950’s and onwards, most were printed from originals, and not from traced copies even though some were, and increasingly more so over the years.